Updated October 18, 2023

 When making reservations with Uber or Lyft, set the arrival address as 3301 North Charles Street, Baltimore, Maryland 21218, which is the Scott-Bates Commons.

-Note that if you travel to one of the Washington, DC area airports, either Dulles International (IAD) or Reagan National (DCA), you will be about 65-115 km / 40-70 miles from Baltimore.
-Transportation from those airports to Baltimore will be more costly and time consuming compared to travel from BWI, which is only 22 km / 14 miles from campus.
+We strongly discourage flying to airports other than Baltimore-Washington International (BWI), but if you must travel to one of the Washington, DC area airports, for example, Dulles International (IAD) or Reagan National (DCA), you will be about 65-115 km / 40-70 miles from Baltimore.
+Transportation from those airports to Baltimore will very costly and time consuming compared to travel from BWI, which is only 22 km / 14 miles from campus.

 All internship students will live on campus at the Scott-Bates Commons, at 3301 North Charles Street in Baltimore city.
 The Summer Conference staff will be happy to help you check in, get settled, and answer questions about your housing, dining, and other services.
 The “Stipend and Budget” section of this page has information on how your housing and dining costs will be covered.